eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 ```

-The `VehicleApp` class provides the `subscribeDataPoints`-method which allows to listen for changes on one or many data points.
-Once a change in any of the data points is registered, the callback registered via `AsyncSubscription::onItem` is called.
-Conversely, the callback registered via `AsyncSubscription::onError` is called once there is any error during communication with the KUKSA data broker.
+The `VehicleApp` class provides the `subscribeDataPoints()` method which allows to listen for changes on one or many data points.
+Once a change in any of the data points is registered, the callback registered via `AsyncSubscription::onItem()` is called.
+Conversely, the callback registered via `AsyncSubscription::onError()` is called once there is any error during communication with the KUKSA data broker.

-The result passed to the callback registered via `onItem` is an object of type `DataPointsResult` which holds all data points that have changed.
+The result passed to the callback registered via `onItem()` is an object of type `DataPointsResult` which holds all data points that have changed.
 Individual data points can be accessed directly by their reference: `result.get(Vehicle.Cabin.Seat.Row(1).Pos(1).Position)`)

 ## Services